hapax/hapax.github.io/assets/maximal.md

 ### 1.2.
 Trip-planning <a id="sec-1-2" name="sec-1-2"></a>

-Imagine that the surveyors are now being asked to plan roads between Mesopotamian cities, Assur ($A$) and Babylon ($B$).
+Imagine that our two surveyors are being asked to plan roads between Mesopotamian cities, Assur ($A$) and Babylon ($B$).
-A straight line between $A$ and $B$ seems shortest, but a local politician argues trip to Charax Sidae ($C$) yield a *shortcut*?
+The first surveyor thinks a straight line between $A$ and $B$ is shortest, but the second argues that a side trip to Charax Sidae ($C$) will be shorter.
-Of course the answer is no, but the surveyors, with their newfound knowledge prove it using circles.
+Without even knowing where these cities are in relation to one another, the first surveyor can *prove* they are correct using

 For convenience, we orient measuring sticks so that Assur $A$ is at the origin and Babylon $B$ on the vertical stick.